aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 8 Connect two Azure Virtual Networks using global virtual network peering.md

 ## Lab Overview

 In this lab, you will learn how to configure connectivity between two Azure Virtual Networks (VNets) by using VNet Peering.
-Specifically, you will establish peering between CoreServicesVnet and ManufacturingVnet, enabling traffic flow between the networks.
+Specifically, the lab will focus on connecting CoreServicesVnet and ManufacturingVnet to allow seamless traffic flow between them.
+This capability enables communication between resources in different VNets without requiring a VPN gateway or public IP addresses, and it also ensures high availability and scalability for network resources.

 ## Lab Objective